Priyadharshini57/LGM-TASK-2/README.md

 # LGM-TASK-2
-PREDICTION USING DECISION TREE ALGORITHM
+Prediction using Decision Tree Algorithm
 1.import libraries and dataset

-2. visulaize the data
+2.visulaize the data

+3.Data can be found at https://bit.ly/3i4rbWl

-3. create decision tree
+4.create decision tree

-4. find the accuracy
+5.find the accuracy